rohitposa/CodeAlpha_JenkinsRemote/README.md

 # CodeAlpha Jenkins Remoting Project

 ## Overview
-Jenkins Controller aur Remote Agent setup AWS EC2 (t2.medium, Amazon Linux) pe kiya gaya.
+Set up a Jenkins Controller and Remote Agent on an AWS EC2 instance (t2.medium, redhat server).
+Configured a permanent agent node connected via JNLP over WebSocket, and ran a test job restricted to execute specifically on the remote agent.

 ## Screenshots